maccs-augsburg/spacedatapython/README.md

 ### What is here? ###

-* Raw_SRI_Format.txt: Notes about the binary format of .2hz files.
+* BinaryFormatNotes.txt: Notes about the binary format of .2hz files.
 * raw_codecs.py: This contains code to convert various parts of the raw files into and out of integer and float values.
+* raw_to_iaga2002: A program to write the contents of a 2hz file to a text file in the IAGA 2002 format.
 * raw_to_screen.py: A program to print the contents of a 2hz file to the screen.
+* station_names.py: Functions converting between two, three, and four letter station abbreviations along with short and long names.
+* TODO.txt: Suggestions for programs and functions to write for this project.

 ### Who do I talk to? ###